teles/custom-google-app-scripts/range-manager/README.md

 // Combine multiple filters using logical AND manager.where({ product: 'Laptop', price: { between: [500, 1000] }});

-// Combine filters to find products that are either in stock or have a high rating manager.where({ stock: { gt: 0 }, rating: { gte: 4.5 } });
+// Combine filters to find products that are either in stock AND have a high rating manager.where({ stock: { gt: 0 }, rating: { gte: 4.5 } });
 ```